Ardakilic/Telegram-bot-php/README.md

 TODOs
 ---------
+* Re-write from (almost) scratch
 * Different migration schema and configuration examples for different database drivers.
 (Currently only for MySQL and derivatives such as MariaDB and Postgres)
+* Inline Bots support
+* Considering Another Active Record implementation and ORM, such as Doctrine or Laravel's illuminate/database.
 * Better search algorithm for provided parameters
 * More complex tasks (like fetching data from 3rd party services such as Trakt etc.)
 * Commands in addition to responses, like typing `/myBotCommand parameter` in a message.